samie-hash/data-science-repo/credit-card-fraud/README.md

 Step 3: Install the project dependencies by running the following command `pip install -r requirements.txt`

 If you want to retrain the model follow this steps
-    i.
-Navigate to `cd src/data/`
+    - Navigate to `cd src/data/`
-    ii.
-Run the following command `python make_dataset.py ../../data/raw/creditcard.csv ../../data/processed/processed.csv` which would create the processed file ready for training.
-NOTE: ensure you download the data from [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and copy the file to `data/raw/` iii.
-Navigate to by using `cd ..` and `cd src/models` iv.
-Run the following command `python train_model.py`
+    - Run the following command `python make_dataset.py ../../data/raw/creditcard.csv ../../data/processed/processed.csv` which would create the processed file ready for training.
+NOTE: ensure you download the data from [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and copy the file to `data/raw/`
+    - Navigate to by using `cd ..` and `cd src/models`
+    - Run the following command `python train_model.py`
-    v.
-Wait for the model to finish training
+    - Wait for the model to finish training

 Step 4: navigate into app by using `cd app/`